Blog Post

 1. Define Scope and Acceptance Criteria

 Document what you are testing and what "done" looks like.
-For design-heavy products, include visual acceptance criteria — approved Figma designs, design system tokens, responsive breakpoints.
+For design-heavy products, include visual acceptance criteria — approved designs, design system tokens, responsive breakpoints.

 2. Set Up a Staging Environment